 Accounting for variability

-Travel times by transit are often highly variable, depending on when travelers start their journeys and the timetables of routes they use.
-To account for this variability, we calculate the distribution of travel times experienced in a given departure window, then select specific values from this distribution according to a parameter we call the time percentile.
+The default methods in Conveyal's routing engine (R5) assume perfect reliability of transit operations.
+Vehicles operate on-time; passengers have full information about all schedules in the system, choose routes to minimize their total travel time, and can board any vehicle (unimpeded by crowding or lack of accessibility features).
+Even with these assumptions, travel times by transit can be highly variable depending on when travelers start their journeys and the timetables of routes they use.
+To account for this variability, we calculate the distribution of travel times experienced in a given departure window, then allow selecting specific values from this distribution according to a parameter we call the time percentile (discussed below).
 This percentile ranges from 0 to 100 and represents how reliably a destination is reachable for travelers starting journeys in the selected departure window.

 In general, this approach allows us to more appropriately characterize travel times between origin-destination pairs served by many alternative routes (e.g. a corridor with many overlapping bus services) than blanket half-headway assumptions.
 Note, however, that it assumes travelers have perfect knowledge of schedules in the network and act accordingly to minimize their travel time.
 In some cases, this assumption may not be appropriate.
 Travelers without access to complete schedule information may be inclined to board the first vehicle that arrives, even if others would allow them to arrive at their destination sooner.